Bruin-Dev/Intelygenz/docs/PIPELINES.md

 ## Basic_infra steps

 This area covers the checking and creation, if necessary, of all the basic resources for the subsequent deployment, these being the specific image repositories in [ECR Docker Container Registry](https://aws.amazon.com/ecr), as well as the roles necessary in AWS to be able to display these images in [ECS Container Orchestrator](https://aws.amazon.com/ecs/).

+In this stage there is also a job that must be executed manually if necessary, this is responsible for checking and creating if necessary network resources for the production environment or ephemeral environments.

 In this stage is also checked whether there are enough free resources in ECS to carry out the deployment with success or not.